Posts

 Image

 Take a walk through Aotearoa New Zealand’s literary history in Takapuna this summer.
 Did you know that it is possible to take a free guided tour through Frank Sargeson’s house ?
-If you are interested please contact the North Auckland Research Centre at Takapuna Library and from there you can make an appointment to view the house.
+If you are interested please contact Research Bookings on the Library website and from there you can make an appointment to view the house.
 This is a wonderful opportunity to transport yourself back in time and imagine the gatherings, the discussions, literary and otherwise, that have taken place within the walls of 14 Esmonde Street, Takapuna, down the years.
 Ref: Andrew Henry, Sign at Frank Sargeson's house, 20 January 2015.

 Poor Law records - Part two